Community based Intern Volunteer Tourism in Hawaii!

 - Volunteers are NOT allowed to owe hours.
-However, if you wish to have an extra day off for any reason or if you take a day off then we offer a Special Volunteer Discount rate of $20 for any day that you do NOT want to work!
+However, if you wish to have an extra day off for a job or if you take a day off then we offer a Special Volunteer Discount rate of $20 for any day that you do NOT want to work!

 - The normal Hedonisia work shift is from 9:30am to 12:30pm.
 This means that afternoons, evenings and weekends are free.
 As a result, many past volunteers have had second jobs.

 - There are a few farmers and property owners who occasionally hire Hedonisians to do landscaping, gardening, or light construction work.
 Sometimes they give us a call to see if there are any Hedonisian Volunteers available.
-Otherwise you can look on the notice boards of the Health Food shops in the area for work opportunities.
+Otherwise you can look on the notice boards in Pahoa for work opportunities.

 2) Intern Income - 2nd Jobs